wasi-master/vscode-discord.py-snippets/README.md

 ## Contribute

-You can open a pull request anytime and I will look into it <br>
+You can open a pull request anytime and I will look into it\
 I suggest seeing the [vscode snippets documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets "VSCode Snippets Documentation") before you open a pull request

 ## Release Notes